-- knocking over the cone, going off pattern or working on wrong side of cone - failure to follow pattern correctly, including failure to ever execute correct lead or gait where called for
+- knocking over the cone, going off pattern or working on wrong side of cone - failure to follow pattern correctly, including failure to ever execute correct lead or gait where called for overturning more than I/4 of prescribed turn

 SHW622.
-Rookie/LEVEL 1 (NOVICE) Classes Only.
+Rookie/LEVEL 1 Classes Only.
 Exhibitor going off pattern, knocking over or on wrong side of cone, never performing specified gait, or overturning more than I/4 turn than designated, shall not be disqualified, but must always place below exhibitors not incurring a disqualifying fault.

-SHW622.1 Faults, which will be cause for disqualification, except in Level 1 (Novice) amateur or Level 1 (Novice) youth classes, which shall be faults, scored according to severity:
+SHW622.1 Faults, which will be cause for disqualification, except in Level I amateur or Level I youth classes, which shall be faults, scored according to severity: